 Term Definition Authorized Representative A person appointed by the customer to act on his or her behalf for the application process, renewing eligibility or other communications.
+Electronic Signature An electronic sound, symbol, or process attached to a document that was made by a person with intent to sign the document and is unique to the signer.
 Legal representative A person authorized by law to represent the customer.
-This includes: A person appointed by a Court of Law to represent an individual; The natural or adoptive custodial parent of a minor child; or An agency appointed by a Court of Law as guardian of the customer; for example, a tribal social services (foster care) agency.
+This includes: A person appointed by a Court of Law to represent an individual; The natural or adoptive custodial parent of a minor child; or • An agency appointed by a Court of Law as guardian of the customer; for example, a tribal social services (foster care) agency.